kabermedhasni/PI-php/README.md

 - Year and group selection to manage multiple timetables
 - Add, edit, and delete classes in real-time
 - Save and publish timetables
+- Class cancellation and rescheduling system
+- Role-based access control (admin, professor, student)
 - Responsive design that works on desktop and mobile devices
+- Authentication system with password hashing

 ## Setup Instructions

 1. Ensure you have PHP installed on your server (version 7.0 or higher recommended)
 2. Upload all files to your web server
-3. Create a MySQL database and import the schema
+3. Create a MySQL database named 'PI'
 4. Configure the database connection in `src/includes/db.php`
 5. Access the system via your web browser

 ## File Structure

+- `src/views/login.php` - Authentication system
 - `src/views/admin_timetable.php` - The main timetable interface for administrators
-- `src/views/timetable_view.php` - The timetable view for students
+- `src/views/timetable_view.php` - The timetable view for students and professors
-- `src/views/professor.php` - The timetable view for professors
+- `src/views/professor.php` - Professor selection interface for admins
 - `src/api/save_timetable.php` - Handles saving timetable data to the database
 - `src/api/publish_timetable.php` - Handles publishing timetable data
 - `src/api/get_timetable.php` - Retrieves timetable data for a specific year/group

 ## Usage

+1. Log in with your credentials (email and password)
+2. For administrators:
-1. Select a year and group to view/edit the corresponding timetable
+   - Select a year and group to view/edit the corresponding timetable
-2. Click the "+" button in any cell to add a new class
+   - Click the "+" button in any cell to add a new class
-3. Fill in the class details (subject, professor, room)
+   - Fill in the class details (subject, professor, room)
-4. Click "Save" to save the class to the timetable
-5. Use the "Save Timetable" button to persist changes to the server
+   - Use the "Save Timetable" button to persist changes
-6. Use the "Publish Timetable" button to make the timetable publicly available
+   - Use the "Publish Timetable" button to make the timetable publicly available
+3. For professors:
+   - View your teaching schedule automatically
+4. For students:
+   - View the timetable for your assigned group automatically

 ## Data Storage

-Timetable data is stored in the MySQL database in the `timetables` table with the following structure:

-- Each entry contains year_id, group_id, day, time_slot, subject_id, professor_id, room
+Timetable data is stored in the MySQL database in the `timetables` table with fields for year_id, group_id, day, time_slot, subject_id, professor_id, room, and flags for published status, cancellations, and reschedules.
-- The is_published flag indicates whether an entry is a draft (0) or published (1)
-- The system maintains both draft and published versions for change management

 ## Browser Compatibility